- 1Spain: An attractive country for investment

 - Transfers inter vivos: As a general rule, in the autonomous community where the acquirer is habitually resident, except in the case of real estate for which the place will be the autonomous community where the property is located.

 These general location rules were applicable until recently to taxpayers resident in Spain; non-residents had to be taxed under State legislation in any event (which on many occasions caused discrimination because, as indicated, some autonomous communities have implemented significant rebates).
 Following the CJEU’S judgment of 3 September 2014 (Case C-127/12), specific connection points have been established for taxpayers resident in the EU or in the EEA that were extended, for taxable events accruing after July 10, 2021, for the residents of third States41.

-- When a deceased person has been a resident in an EU Member State or in a country in the EEA, other than Spain, taxpayers will be entitled to apply the regulations approved by the autonomous community in which the largest portion of the value of the assets and rights forming the deceased's estate is located in Spain.
+- When the decedent was a nonresident, the taxpayer will be entitled to apply the regulations approved by the autonomous community in which the largest portion of the value of the assets and rights forming the decedent’s estate is located in Spain.
 If there are no assets or rights located in Spain, each taxpayer will be subject to the regulations of the autonomous community in which the taxpayer resides.

-- When the deceased has been a resident in an autonomous community and the taxpayers are not residents but reside in a country of the EU or EEA, the taxpayers will be entitled to apply the regulations approved by that autonomous community.
+- When the decedent was a resident in an autonomous community and the taxpayer is not a resident, the taxpayer will be entitled to apply the regulations approved by that autonomous community.

-- In the event of the acquisition of real property located in Spain by donation or any other legal business for no consideration inter vivos, non-resident taxpayers who are resident in a country of the EU or EEA will be entitled to apply the legislation approved in the autonomous community in which the real property is located.
+- In the event of the acquisition of real estate located in Spain by donation or any other inter vivos legal transfer for no consideration, non-resident taxpayers will be entitled to apply the legislation approved in the autonomous community in which the real estate is located.

-- In the event of the acquisition of real property located in a Member State of the EU or in a country of the EEA, other than Spain, by donation or any other legal business for no consideration inter vivos, taxpayers resident in Spain will be entitled to apply the legislation approved in the autonomous community in which they reside.
+- In the event of the acquisition of real estate located abroad, by donation or any other inter vivos legal transfer for no consideration, taxpayers resident in Spain will be entitled to apply the legislation approved in the autonomous community in which they reside.

-- In the event of the acquisition of moveable property located in Spain by donation or any other legal business for no consideration inter vivos, non-resident taxpayers who are resident in a country of the EU or EEA will be entitled to apply the legislation approved in the autonomous community in which the moveable property has been located for the highest number of days during the immediately previous five-year period, counted from date to date, ending on the day prior to the accrual of the tax.
+- In the event of the acquisition of moveable property located in Spain by donation or any other inter vivos legal transfer for no consideration, non-resident taxpayers will be entitled to apply the legislation approved in the autonomous community in which the moveable property has been located for the highest number of days during the immediately previous five-year period, counted from date to date, ending on the day prior to the accrual of the tax.

 Specific rules are provided to calculate tax payable in the case of donations in which, in a single document, the same donor donates different assets or rights to the same donee and the regulations of different autonomous communities are applicable in accordance with the rules explained above.